 You can read more about the show at Tribe-Live or the Prime Stage website, where you’ll also find links to last season’s mystery.
 The podcast is free, made possible by support from listeners like you.
 If you like what you hear, consider helping to ensure future podcasts by becoming a patron.
 And please remember to rate, follow, and tell your friends about the show.
 Doing so increases our visibility and helps bring new eyes and ears to Prime Stage’s virtual season.

-And keep in mind, since each PSMT episode ends with a question or prompt regarding the story’s mystery, you’re invited to chime in by leaving a comment at the Prime Stage website or Facebook page.
+And keep in mind, since each PSMT episode ends with a question or prompt regarding the story’s mystery, you’re invited to chime in by leaving a comment on the Prime Stage website or Facebook page.
 Listener feedback played an exciting role in Season One, and we’re hoping to build on that spirit of interaction in Season Two.

 Just remember to dress accordingly … and I’ll meet you there.